-- In a situation where the promotor has reason to allow a PhD candidate, who has not yet met the requirements, to come to Wageningen, she must write a letter to motivate their reasons.
-This letter must accompany the PhD registration documents. - In this situation the candidate has three months to meet the proficiency requirements.
-To facilitate this, "Wageningen In'to Languages" offers an intensive writing course which ends with a RATEr test (see: http://www.wur.nl/en/product/Academic-English-for-PhD-candidates-1.htm). - ^{2.} Test results may not be older than 24 months at the moment of application.
+3. Test results may not be older than 24 months at the moment of application.

-All PhD candidates must have passed one of the English language tests mentioned above within the past two years, except:
+&lt;sup>1.
+In a situation where the promotor has reason to allow a PhD candidate, who has not yet met the requirements, to come to Wageningen, she must write a letter to motivate their reasons.
+This letter must accompany the PhD registration documents.

-- 1. Dutch candidates. - 2.
-Native English speaking candidates from the UK, Ireland, USA, Canada (except Quebec), Australia or New Zealand. - 3.
-Candidates who can prove that the language of instruction in their MSc was completely in English.
+In this situation the candidate has three months to meet the proficiency requirements.
+To facilitate this, "Wageningen In'to Languages" offers an intensive writing course which ends with a RATEr test (See their pages on courses offered by in'to Languages for PhD Candidates for more information.).